Guide to Conducting a Data Protection Impact Assessment

 Conclusion

 Data Protection Impact Assessment is an extremely complicated and (sometimes) confusing process.
 But it is mandatory if your cloud-hosted company processes your customers’ personal data.
+Sprinto, an automated compliance platform, can help you demonstrate your GDPR compliance by conducting DPIA for your cloud-hosted company.

 Our platform can automate the entire DPIA process for your company, saving your precious time and effort.
 Learn more about how exactly Sprinto can help with your Data Protection Impact Assessment through our demo.

-FAQ: (DPIA) Data Protection Impact Assessment
+FAQ: Data Protection Impact Assessment

 What is a data protection impact assessment in GDPR?